CalebVred/calebvred.github.io/myblog/resume.markdown

 ​	Summer Help, Summer 2019, Summer 2020

-* Cleaned, touched-up and packed furniture parts for shipping
+* Cleaned and touched-up and packed furniture parts for shipping
 * Assembled skids to hold furniture parts
 * Built crates for parts orders, using specific measurements